mendenm/flexible_flyer/progress_log.md

 Much cleanup has been carried out on the palm based on the Phoenix Reborn project.

 ### New!
 Unlimbited V3 palm
-It is now also possible to build the parametric palm against the [Unlimbited Phoenix V3](https://www.thingiverse.com/thing:1674320)  palm, which is somewhat difference.
+It is now also possible to build the parametric palm against the [Unlimbited Phoenix V3](https://www.thingiverse.com/thing:1674320)  palm, which is somewhat different.
 Everything works almost the same, but the passages (especially the thumb string) are quite different.
 Everything should be compatible, although I have not yet tested the thumb.
 The positioning of the thumb socket is different on this palm, and it may require a slightly different parametric scaling of the thumb.
 Use paraglider_palm_unlimbited_v3.scad and its customizer script to use this.